Published:

 In short, if a conventional loan accounts for more than 80% of the home’s current value, private mortgage insurance (PMI) will probably be required.
 It’s referred to as “private” insurance because it comes from an insurer in the private sector, rather than the government.

-In the state of Washington, the cost of PMI usually ranges from 0.3% to about 1.5% of the original loan amount, per year.
-So it could increase a homeowner’s monthly mortgage payments by several hundred dollars.
+In the state of Washington, the cost of PMI can vary based on the borrower, loan, and down payment.
+So it could increase a homeowner’s monthly mortgage payments.

 How Long Do You Have to Pay It?